hci-a-if-its-2019/final-project-miauw/README.md

 ### 1. Brief Description of Participants
 #### [Back to Table of Contents](#table-of-contents-) <!-- omit in toc -->
 #### a.
 Description of Participant 1
+- The participant is 21 years old Female user
+- Student of Informatics Department ITS
+- She rarely use cloud technology
+- She never use Azure before
 #### b.
 Description of Participant 2
+- The participant is 22 years old Female user
+- Student of Informatics Department ITS
+- She has used Google Cloud Platform before
 #### c.
 Description of Participant 3
 #### d.
 Description of Participant 4
+- The participant is a 20 years old Male user
+- Student of Informatics Department ITS
+- He is familiar with cloud technology
+- He had no experience with Azure
+- He is not familiar with accessing remote server
+- Never create or use Virtual Machine on the cloud
 #### e.
 Description of Participant 5
 - The participant is a 20 years old Male user
 - Student of Informatics Department ITS